amol-/tgext.utils/README.rst

 The generated cookie uses HMAC with sha384, sessionid and a timestamp, so each request gets a different token.
 A signed cookie is also used to follow the double submit guideline https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie

+Handling of the error is configurable through ``crsf.error_handler`` it should be a function that accepts a ``str`` that is the reason of the failure. by default it logs the warning and returns 403 to the user.
+A custom handler should either raise exceptions or raise ``tg.abort`` or ``tg.redirect``.

 .. warning::
    This impacts user experience and usability.